Colored Diamonds, Rare and Precious Stones for Unusual Jewelry

 When we say diamond, we immediately think of the most precious, pure and transparent stone, but in reality there are also them, the colored diamonds, also called fancy color diamonds (from the English fancy color diamonds, “fantasy color diamonds”).
 They display shades ranging from yellow to brown, from pink to red, to green and blue, they are as precious as colorless diamonds (and sometimes more so) and have become protagonists of contemporary high jewelry.

-What are Colored Diamonds
+What are Fancy Color Diamonds

 They are natural diamonds, which owe their coloration to different factors, for example to the concentration of nitrogen atoms (in yellow diamonds) or boron (in blue ones), or to the natural environment in which the stone is formed.